workfloworchestrator/orchestrator-core/docs/architecture/application/domainmodels.md

 ### Advanced Use Cases
 #### Crossing the subscription boundary
-As mentioned before an advanced usecase would be to use `ProductBlockModels` from other Subscriptions.
+As mentioned before an advanced use case would be to use `ProductBlockModels` from other Subscriptions.

 !!!
 Example
     ```python